terrychahn/aifb-track1/README.md

 <br><br>

 # **Cross-Modal Search Engine with Gemini Embedding 2 & Vector Search 2.0**
-This project demonstrates how to build an enterprise-grade cross-modal hybrid retrieval system using the modern **Google GenAI SDK (`google-genai`)** and **Vertex AI Vector Search 2.0 (Serverless Collections)**.
+This project demonstrates how to build an enterprise-grade cross-modal hybrid retrieval system using the **Gemini Embedding 2** model and **Vertex AI Vector Search 2.0 (Serverless Collections)**.
 It handles mixed-modality queries across text, images, audio, and long-form videos.

 Optimized as a highly reusable hands-on lab asset designed for **GCP Workbench** and similar cloud notebook environments.